 Cox Enterprises is one of America's leading media groups, with interests in a range of sectors including broadcast TV, telecoms and automotive sales & services.
-Its biggest and best-known business is Cox Communications, now the country's #3 cable TV provider behind Comcast and Charter, with around 6m subscribers and revenues of $10.5bn in 2015.
+Its biggest and best-known business is Cox Communications, now the country's #3 cable TV provider behind Comcast and Charter, with around 6m subscribers and revenues of almsot $12bn in 2018.
 Separate division Cox Media Group controls a collection of TV and radio stations as well as newspapers, other print media and coupons marketer Valpak.
-Cox Automotive comprises a range of business information services and solutions for the automotive industry as well as wholesaler Manheim, and consumer services AutoTrader, Kelley Blue Book and CarsGuide.
-Combined sales for the family owned group were $18.1bn in 2015.
+Cox Automotive comprises a range of business information services and solutions for the automotive industry as well as wholesaler Manheim, and consumer services AutoTrader, Kelley Blue Book, Manheim and Dealer.com.
+Combined sales for the family owned group were $20.4bn in 2017.
 Group chairman and former CEO James Kennedy is the grandson of James M Cox who founded the business in 1898 as a newspaper publisher, before moving into radio in the 1930s and later TV and cable.
-John Dyer is current CEO.
+He was also governor of Ohio and an unsuccessful presidential candidate in 1920.
+His great-grandson Alex Taylor is now CEO.
 Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which agencies handle advertising for Cox?
 Find out more from Adbrands Account Assignments

 Who are the competitors of Cox?
 See Media Sector for other companies